lm-ut/ASAP/README.md

 $ ASAP_result = ASAP(pca_input = pca, as_file = AS_file)
 ```

-2) You can avoid relying on the AS_file if you wish, using a vector of the target and source groups directly in ASAP() function, as follows:
+2) You can avoid relying on the AS_file if you wish, using a vector of the target and source groups directly in asap() function, as follows:

 ```{r, eval=FALSE}
 $ ASAP_result = ASAP(pca_input = pca, sources = c('GST1','GST2'), admixed=c('70GST1.30GST2'))